InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

 >   These are ephemeral drives and they wil be lost between reboots
     so use them with care.
 Any important data should be put on an EBS volume.

-## Preparing the EFS volumes
-With Terraform complete you should be able to run the Ansible playbook that mounts the EFS volume onto the host ECS instance and then uploads and unpacks any data files you've put in the `smiles` directory.

-To prepare the EFS volume, run the following from the `ansible` directory...

-    $ ansible-playbook site.yml

-## Nextflow cluster
-To create hthe cmpute cluster to analyser your data use Nextflow.
-From the `nextflow` directory you can create you a cluster (named **frag**) that has 2 nodes with the command: -

-    $ nextflow cloud create frag -c 2 -y

-## Execution and analysis
-With your cluster running you now just need to get to the Nextflow master ans run your analysis.

-A typical execution, if the SMILES file has the default name (`origin.smi`), would be: -

-    $ nohup ./nextflow run graph.nf \
-        --graphMaxForks 144 --chunk 25 -with-docker busybox &

-If you pull back the Nextflow logfile (`.nextflow.log`) you can analyse the execution times of the individual chunks with the `analyse_nf_graph.py` module (in the `analysis` directory).

-To collect and de-duplicate the calculated results: -

-    $ find ./work -name edges.txt -print | xargs awk '!x[$0]++' > edges.txt
-    $ find ./work -name nodes.txt -print | xargs awk '!x[$0]++' > nodes.txt
-    $ find ./work -name attributes.txt -print | xargs awk '!x[$0]++' > attributes.txt

-And compress them: -

-    $ gzip edges.txt nodes.txt attributes.txt

 ---